wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 7. It has never really entered your mind to give up every idea you ever had that opposes knowledge.
-²You retain thousands of little scraps of fear that prevent the Holy One from entering.
+You retain thousands of little scraps of fear that prevent the Holy One from entering.
-³Light cannot penetrate through the walls you make to block it, and it is forever unwilling to destroy what you have made.
+Light cannot penetrate through the walls you make to block it, and it is forever unwilling to destroy what you have made.
-⁴No one can see through a wall, but I can step around it.
+No one can see through a wall, but I can step around it.
-⁵Watch your mind for the scraps of fear, or you will be unable to ask me to do so.
+Watch your mind for the scraps of fear, or you will be unable to ask me to do so.
-⁶I can help you only as our Father created us.
+I can help you only as our Father created us.
-⁷I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it unless it is true.
+I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it unless it is true.
-⁸I will never forsake you any more than God will, but I must wait as long as you choose to forsake yourself.
+I will never forsake you any more than God will, but I must wait as long as you choose to forsake yourself.
-⁹Because I wait in love and not in impatience, you will surely ask me truly.
+Because I wait in love and not in impatience, you will surely ask me truly.
-¹⁰I will come in response to a single unequivocal call.
+I will come in response to a single unequivocal call.

 ::: details Expanded
 It has never really entered your mind to give up every idea you ever had that opposes knowledge.
-²You retain thousands of little scraps of fear that prevent the Holy One from entering.
+You retain thousands of little scraps of fear that prevent the Holy One from entering.
-³Light cannot penetrate through the walls you make to block it [light], and it [light] is forever unwilling to destroy what you have made.
+Light cannot penetrate through the walls you make to block it [light], and it [light] is forever unwilling to destroy what you have made.
-⁴No one can see through a wall, but I can step around it [a wall].
+No one can see through a wall, but I can step around it [a wall].
-⁵Watch your mind for the scraps of fear, or you will be unable to ask me to do so [step around a wall].
+Watch your mind for the scraps of fear, or you will be unable to ask me to do so [step around a wall].
-⁶I can help you only as our Father created us.
+I can help you only as our Father created us.
-⁷I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it [what you have made] unless it [what you have made] is true.
+I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it [what you have made] unless it [what you have made] is true.
-⁸I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself.
+I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself.
-⁹Because I wait in love and not [wait] in impatience, you will surely ask me truly.
+Because I wait in love and not [wait] in impatience, you will surely ask me truly.
-¹⁰I will come in response to a single unequivocal call.
+I will come in response to a single unequivocal call.

 ::: details Substituted
 It has never really entered your mind to give up every idea you ever had that opposes knowledge.
-²You retain thousands of little scraps of fear that prevent the Holy One from entering.
+You retain thousands of little scraps of fear that prevent the Holy One from entering.
-³Light cannot penetrate through the walls you make to block light, and light is forever unwilling to destroy what you have made.
+Light cannot penetrate through the walls you make to block light, and light is forever unwilling to destroy what you have made.
-⁴No one can see through a wall, but I can step around a wall.
+No one can see through a wall, but I can step around a wall.
-⁵Watch your mind for the scraps of fear, or you will be unable to ask me to step around a wall.
+Watch your mind for the scraps of fear, or you will be unable to ask me to step around a wall.
-⁶I can help you only as our Father created us.
+I can help you only as our Father created us.
-⁷I will love you and honour you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true.
+I will love you and honour you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true.
-⁸I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself.
+I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself.
-⁹Because I wait in love and not wait in impatience, you will surely ask me truly.
+Because I wait in love and not wait in impatience, you will surely ask me truly.
-¹⁰I will come in response to a single unequivocal call.
+I will come in response to a single unequivocal call.
 :::

 ::: details Simplified